 Day 5 – Publish and Share

 Once you have finished the article, just hit publish and share it with your social networks.
-Ask your friends to give feedbacks on what they think about your first blog post.
+Ask your friends to give feedback on what they think about your first blog post.
 You can learn a lot from their comments.

 Another thing that you should also do is to reach out to other beauty bloggers and get them to leave comments on your blog.
 Good quality comments add values to a blog and you should do the same for others too.

 A good place to start is Google Plus.
-Check out all these make up communities that you can join for free.
+Check out all these makeup communities that you can join for free.

 Lots of sharing leads to lots of content ideas and that’s what you want to be doing every time you create a blog post.